Minimum stationary values of sparse random directed graphs: Stationary distributions

-It will be more convenient to perform a random walk on heads instead of vertices.
-Consider the random process \(\walke\) {with state space \(\cE^{-}\) and, conditioning on \(\vecGn\) and \(Z_{t}^{\bfe} = f\), let \(Z_{t+1}^{\bfe}\) be chosen uniformly at random among all heads paired with tails of \(v(f)\), the endpoint of \(f\).
-It follows from \autoref{prop:strongly} that \(\walke\) has a unique stationary distribution supported on \(\cE^-_0\), denoted by \(\pi^{\bfe}\).
+It will be more convenient to think about the random walk as moving from head to head instead of from vertex to vertex.
+We remark that the random walk is still the same, we simply track the heads that it traverses instead of the vertices it goes through.
+So consider the random process \(\walke\) {with state space \(\cE^{-}\) and, conditioning on \(\vecGn\) and \(Z_{t}^{\bfe} = f\), let \(Z_{t+1}^{\bfe}\) be chosen uniformly at random among all heads paired with tails of \(v(f)\), the endpoint of \(f\).
+That is, the random walk moves from head to head in the forward direction and the original walk can be recovered as $Z_t=v(Z_t^{\mathbf{e}})$.
+It follows from~\autoref{prop:strongly} that \(\walke\) also has a unique stationary distribution supported on \(\cE^-_0\), denoted by \(\pi^{\bfe}\).

-Recall that $\pimin \coloneqq \min\{\pi(y):\, y\in [n], \pi(y)>0\}$.
+Recall that $\pimin \coloneqq \min\{\pi(v):\, v\in [n], \pi(v)>0\}$.
 Let $\pimine \coloneqq \min\{\pi^{\bfe}(f):\, f\in \cE^-, \pi^{\bfe}(f)>0\}$.
 Define